 Not only do people experience psychological symptoms as a result of their depression, but many have listed a variety of physical symptoms as well.
-These include headaches, back pain, muscle aches and joint pain, chest pain and digestive problems.
+These include headaches, back pain, muscle aches, and joint pain, chest pain and digestive problems.
 People may experience extreme fatigue, sleep problems, change in appetite or weight, and dizziness or lightheadedness.
-Surely not every person will exhibit every symptom, but it is crucial that they be identified if and when they do appear.
-When a person is feeling this way, but does not recognize that the symptoms are associated with Major Depressive Disorder, they may begin to feel more hopeless/helpless, thinking that they will never get better.
+Surely not every person will exhibit every symptom, but it is crucial that they are identified if and when they do appear.
+When a person is feeling this way but does not recognize that the symptoms are associated with Major Depressive Disorder, they may begin to feel more hopeless/helpless, thinking that they will never get better.
 In reality, what they are experiencing is an expected response to a mental health disorder.
-It is important that we normalize this condition, while providing those who are struggling with tools to better manage their mood.
+It is important that we normalize this condition while providing those who are struggling with tools to better manage their mood.
 While depression cannot be cured, it can be effectively treated.

+While you can’t immediately “snap out” of depression, there are steps to take in overcoming depressive disorders and their symptoms.
 Because people often feel they should be able to pull themselves out of their depression, many people resist taking medication.
 They really believe that they can modify their thinking and behaviors in order to manage their depression.
 For some, traditional "talk therapy" works, but for many it isn't enough to make a significant change in their mood.